 People often ask if being in a “hospitality package” or a “lounge” means you’re not out with the real fans in the seating area.
 None of the packages we offer involve actually sitting in a box like in the US; it’s all about having a seat with some other benefit like lounge access (here), a meal before or after, free bar, stadium or museum tour, etc.

 First, here’s a seating chart for The Etihad:

 This is a common sort of hospitality package in the Premier League; it’s basically just good seats with access to a lounge.
 The lounge is a sports bar that the general public can’t get into, and while this package doesn’t include food or drinks, you’ll find better options and shorter lines than out on the concourse — which is just steps away in any case.
 It’s easy to pop out for a bite out there, then duck back into the more comfy lounge.

 With this package, you get seats in either blocks 209-10 or 220-21.
-When I saw them play Bristol City in the FA Cup last year, I was in 209-10.
+These views are from 209-10.
 Sections 220-21 are the same seats on the opposite side.
-Here are two views from my seats:

 As you can see, they are excellent seats, padded and everything.
 And with the away fans just in the end just to your left, the atmosphere can be quite good.